by John Ellis

 Now that I’ve fully muddied the waters, allow me to muddy those waters even further.

-I believe that the Bible is clear that only men are to serve as elders within the community of Believers called the local church.
-I believe that husbands are the head of the house and that wives are to submit.
-And if you want to read more about what I mean by that previous sentence about “head of house” and “submit,” I’ve reposted an article I wrote for my previous blog (you can read it by clicking here).
+I believe that the Bible teaches only men are to serve as elders within the community of Believers called the local church.
+Likewise, I believe that husbands are the head of the house.

 For me, those truths are based, first and foremost, on the simple fact that those propositional statements are written in plain *English* in my Bible.
 Look, even in the Greek, and even taking cultural context into consideration, Paul, writing under the inspiration of the Holy Spirit, does not equivocate.
 And I think it’s clear that those commands are based on the order of creation and not nature.
 And, yes, there’s a difference.